liveview-native/live_view_native/guides/ex_doc_notebooks/stylesheets.md

 """
 ```

-The above classes could be applied to a view like so:
+The above classes would be applied to a view like so:

 ```html
 <Text class="tall wide">Tall and Wide Text</Text>